 If you are on Jobseekers Allowance and taking part in work experience you must show that you are continuing to look for paid work and that you are attending interviews as normal.

 If you are taking part in the government’s Work Together programme then it is voluntary and will not affect your benefits.
 You will still be required to attend your Work Coach interviews.

 If you'd like more information, check the GOV UK website for all the details!

 Why do it?

-While there is no guarantee that you will get a job after you’ve finished your work experience there may be the possibility that if you impress your employer enough they may offer you a job.
-So it is best to check at the beginning of the placement whether a full-time job is potentially available at the end of it.
-Employers use work experience as an opportunity to see what potential employees are like, they can see if you are hard working and if you fit in with their company.
+It Can Lead to a Permanent Career: While there is no guarantee that you will get a job after you’ve finished your work experience, there may be the possibility that if you impress your employer enough they may offer you a job.
+Even if the work experience doesn’t lead to a job directly at the company, that experience can certainly help land you another role.

-Even if the work experience is in something you don’t want to go into take it anyway.
-All work experience is a stepping stone to something else.
-You will be able to put it on your CV and show that you can work with other people and have transferrable skills.
-It will also show that you have the initiative and motivation to gain experience and that you are willing to work hard at any job you are given.
-These are valuable skills that any employer will look for.
+Show future employers you've got initiative: Getting your own placement will also show that you have the initiative and motivation to gain experience and that you are willing to work hard at any job you are given.
+These are valuable skills that any employer will look for!